Data Scientist

 We leverage multiple data sources to make credit decisions faster, safer and more conveniently.
 We are working with the largest platforms in the world, including Amazon and Walmart, and strive to be the best alternative-lender globally.

-What will you do ️
+What you will do ️

 Model Development: Apply advanced machine learning and statistical methods to develop and implement models across diverse use cases, including credit, commercial, product, and operations, with a significant emphasis on credit risk.
 ML Ops Leadership: Define and execute an ML Ops framework to streamline model lifecycle management, including data ingestion, data transformation, model training, deployment, and monitoring.
 Collaborative Problem Solving: Work with commercial and product teams to align ML solutions with business goals, ensuring risk considerations are integrated into new products and customer segments.
 Performance Tracking: Continuously monitor model performance and develop strategies to enhance accuracy and relevance, incorporating lessons learned into future iterations.
-Tooling & Technology: Evaluate and implement best-in-class tools and platforms for ML Ops, ensuring scalability and compliance with industry standards.

 Requirements